LcRss/Banks_Project/README.md

+## INFO
+This code was implemented during a Database course by:
+Marco Gomiero;
+Luca Rossi.

 # BANKS - Keyword Searching and Browsing in Database

 Banks is an algorithm for data and schema browsing together with keyword-based search.
 You can get information from a relational database by typing a few